G-vari/Galform_py/README.md

 ### Prerequisites

-You need a python installation with the core scientific packages: `numpy`, `matplotlib` and `scipy`.
+You need a python installation with the core scientific packages: `numpy`, `matplotlib`, `h5py` and `scipy`.
 Try

-     easy_install numpy matplotlib scipy
+     easy_install numpy matplotlib scipy h5py

 or

-     pip install numpy matplotlib scipy
+     pip install numpy matplotlib scipy h5py

-to install these dependences if you miss them.
+to install these packages if you don't have them.

 ## Authors
 Peter Mitchell [ICC, Durham / CRAL, Lyon]